de Sitter-eating O-planes in supercritical string theory: Backreaction

 The prime example illustrating the logic behind the SHC is again DGKT, where the fraction of the compact space covered by the stringy regions near the O6-planes goes to zero in the large-flux limit $N\to\infty$ (measured in the smeared metric).
 Proving that string corrections to $d$-dimensional observables become negligible in this limit is of course hard without explicitly knowing the full non-perturbative solution.
 However, a parametric estimate suggests that, for large enough $N$, the 4d scalar potential is indeed well-approximated by the smeared solution in spite of the local divergences near the O6-planes \cite[Sec.~5]{Junghans:2020acz}.

 It is natural to wonder whether large $D$ could in a similar way serve as a control parameter for supercritical dS models, in the sense that the stringy regions surrounding the O-planes shrink to zero in the limit $D\to\infty$.
 However, this is not the case, as we will see in the remainder of this paper.
+In particular, we will argue that the SHC is violated in supercritical dS models.